tecladocode/web-dev-bootcamp/curriculum/section04/lectures/07_css_units/README.md

 `rem` stands for *root* `em`, and is generally a far more useful unit. `rem` uses the global font size to determine its size, which means that `rem` units are consistent across our entire site.

-`rem` is forms the cornerstone of modern responsive design, as we'll see shortly.
+`rem` forms the cornerstone of modern responsive design, as we'll see shortly.

-##
+## Viewport units (`vh`, `vw`)

+Viewport units are relatively easy to understand, and can be very useful.

+`1vh` is equal to 1% of the height of the "viewport", which is essentially the visible area of the website in the browser window.

+`1vw` is the corresponding value for the *width* of the viewport.

+We can set values greater than `100` if we like, which will create some amount of horizontal or vertical scrolling.